BloodLantern/Mountain/README.md

 This is the best way to use the framework as it is available both for CMake and MSBuild projects.

-### 2. Use this as a submodule

-In a directory of your choice within your project, run `git submodule add https://github.com/BloodLantern/Mountain.git` and then `git submodule update --init`.

-Add the `Mountain/Mountain.vcxproj` project to your solution and set it as a reference to your project using `Add > Reference...`.
-In your project configuration, add the `Mountain/src`, `Mountain/externals/src` and `MathToolbox/Source` folders to your include path.

-### 3. Build from source
+### 2. Build from source

 Clone the project using `git clone https://github.com/BloodLantern/Mountain.git`.

-Open the Visual Studio solution file found in the root directory.
-After opening it, the only thing you have to do is to build the framework (Mountain project) in both the`Debug` and `Release` configuration.
+Run `cmake -S . -B build`, then `cmake --build build --config Debug` or `cmake --build build --config Release` depending on your preferred configuration.

-All the binaries can be found in the `x64/(Debug|Release)` folder.
+All the binaries can be found in the `build/bin` folder.
-Additionally, copy the header files from `Mountain/src`.
+Additionally, copy the `Mountain` directory from `Mountain/src` containing the header files.
-As the framework changes, you might also need to get some header files from `Mountain/externals/src`.
+As the framework changes, you might also need to get some header files from `build/vcpkg_installed/<your-triplet>/include`.
-In its current state, you need the `ImGui` and `magic_enum` folders, but you might want to take everything just in case.
+In its current state, you need all the `ImGui` headers and the `magic_enum` folder, but you might want to take everything just in case.
-You also need the math headers, which are located in `MathToolbox/Source`.

-To then use the framework in any of your projects, do as you would usually: include the necessary headers, compile by statically linking against the corresponding `Mountain.lib` (`Debug` or `Release`) and add the correct `Mountain.dll` to your executable file directory.
+To then use the framework in any of your projects, do as you would usually: include the necessary headers, compile by statically linking against the corresponding `Mountain.lib` (`Debug` or `Release`) and add the related `Mountain.dll` to your executable file directory.

 ## Profiling

 This project uses the [Tracy](https://github.com/wolfpld/tracy) profiler.
-To enable profiling of the framework, add the `Profiler/Profiler.vcxproj` project to your solution and set it as a reference to both your project and Mountain.
+To enable profiling of the framework, set the `MOUNTAIN_OPT_PROFILE` CMake option to `ON`.
-The last thing to do is to edit the `Mountain/src/Mountain/Configuration.hpp` file and define `MOUNTAIN_USE_PROFILER`.

 ## External dependencies used